Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: MCMC plots

 Figures~\ref{fig:mcmc-relxillCp} and \ref{fig:mcmc-relxillCp-boost} present the MCMC analyses for Models 4 and 5, respectively, and display contour plots depicting the relationships between pairs of the following parameters: $n_H$ (interstellar hydrogen column density), $T_{\rm in}$ (accretion disk temperature), $Fe/solar$ (iron abundance in solar units), $\log\xi$ (ionization at the inner edge of the accretion disk, in logarithmic scale), $q_{\xi}$ (ionization profile index), $\log\xi_{\rm dist}$ (ionization of the distant reflector, in logarithmic scale), $a$ (black hole spin), $i$ (inclination angle of the accretion disk), $h$ (height of the corona), $kT_{\rm e}$ (electron temperature in the corona), $\log n_{\rm e}$ (electron density in logarithmic scale), and $\Gamma$ (photon index).

-{\bf Acknowledgments --} J.J. and A.N are supported by the Warwick-Fudan Joint Seed Grant.
-This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~W2531002.
+{\bf Acknowledgments --} This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~W2531002, and the Fudan-Warwick Joint Seed Fund {\it Probing the Inner Accretion Flow of Black Holes: A Synergy Between Warwick and Fudan}, Grant No.~JMH6282518.